justinmoon/wallets/m5stack/README.md

 Notes:
 - `m5stack.LCD` is implements a driver for your m5stack's display.
 - We set a color for the foreground and background using `lcd.set_color(color565(...))`.
-Try fiddling with the values to get different colors.
+Try fiddling with the arguments to `color565` to get different colors.
 - Your m5stack uses the "standard input" and "standard output" to communicate with its host machine over the USB wire.
 Therefore, you can read from the usb wire using `input()`
 - We enter an endless loop which reads from "standard input" and prints to the LCD.